Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Stage 4 of iron deficiency is where there are decreases in ferritin, blood hemoglobin, hematocrit, and increased transferrin saturation.
 This leads to a diagnosis of anemia, specifically iron deficiency anemia, which needs to be treated with supplemental iron under the monitoring of a physician or dietitian.

-Teenage angst may not be the sole cause of the athlete’s moodiness, and instead could be a sign of under fueling.
-Let’s look at the behind the scenes of why this happens.
-Brains need 130 g of carbohydrates, more than 8 slices of bread, each day to function.
+Teenage angst may not be the sole cause of the athlete’s moodiness.
+Instead, it could be a sign of under-fueling.
+Let’s look at the behind-the-scenes of why this happens.
+Brains need 130 g of carbohydrates each day to function.
+That’s more than 8 slices of bread.
 When it does not receive that energy, it is incapable of dealing with mood and emotional regulation.
-This under fueling often leads to gymnasts becoming overly emotionally mindful during practices and meets.
-As a gymnast myself, for me this looked like me consistently crying on bars every day when I had RED-S. At the time, I didn’t know this was a symptom of being under fueled.
+This under-fueling often leads to overly emotionally gymnasts during practices and meets.
+As a gymnast myself, for me this looked like consistently crying on bars every day when I had RED-S. At the time, I didn’t know this was a symptom of being under-fueled.

-If the gymnast is exhibiting any of these symptoms or mood changes, it’s important to have their energy availability assessed and appropriate referrals made to a therapist if indicated as there may be other issues at play besides under fueling.
+If the gymnast is exhibiting any of these symptoms or mood changes, it’s important to have their energy availability assessed.
+Plus, appropriate referrals are made to a therapist if indicated, as there may be other issues at play besides under-fueling.

-In the gastrointestinal system, bloating and constipation are common symptoms of under fueling due to delayed transit.
-If a gymnast is pretty “regular” in terms of bowel movements and she starts complaining to about being bloated and/or constipated after an increase in practice time and a decrease in nutrition, a food intolerance test is unnecessary.
-In some cases, there could be a food intolerance on top of malnutrition, however it is almost guaranteed that her lack of bowel movements is caused by RED-S. The intestines and the stomach are all muscles and when under fueling is occurring, these muscles atrophy to provide energy for the body.
+In the gastrointestinal system, bloating and constipation are common symptoms of under-fueling due to delayed transit.
+Take a gymnast who is pretty “regular” in terms of bowel movements for example.
+If she starts complaining about being bloated and/or constipated after an increase in practice time and a decrease in nutrition, a food intolerance test is unnecessary.
+In some cases, yes, there could be a food intolerance on top of malnutrition.
+However, it is almost guaranteed that her lack of bowel movements is caused by RED-S. The intestines and the stomach are all muscles.
+When under-fueling occurs, these muscles atrophy to provide energy for the body.
 This atrophy leaves the athlete with constipation and other GI issues that nine times out of ten go away once nutrition is restored.

-That being said many doctors do gymnasts a disservice because they search and search for answers through doing scopes and blood work, but never think to refer them to a dietitian to see if they are eating enough.
+That being said many doctors do gymnasts a disservice because they search and search for answers through doing scopes and blood work.
+But they never think to refer them to a dietitian to see if they are eating enough.
 Or, they refer them to a dietitian for an “elimination diet”.
-This change in diet is used to figure out if food intolerances are causing the GI symptoms, when in reality this often just exacerbates the issues due it often being inadequate in energy.
+This change in diet is used to figure out if food intolerances are causing the GI symptoms.
+In reality, this diet often just exacerbates the issues due to it being inadequate in energy.

-Being that we are in a pandemic, our immune systems are extremely important right now; however, if the athlete is under fueling that protective barrier is going to be weakened.
-Often times gymnasts will present with symptoms of what seems like just a cough, but due to their diminished immune system it can quickly turn into an upper respiratory infection.
-Under fueling does not allow for the gymnast’s immune system to fight off infections well and is a main reason why small colds turn into greater illnesses.
+Being that we have been in a pandemic, our immune systems are extremely important right now.
+But if the athlete is under-fueling, that protective barrier is going to be weakened.
+Often gymnasts will present with symptoms of what seems like just a cough.
+However, due to their diminished immune system, it can quickly turn into an upper respiratory infection.
+Under-fueling does not allow for the gymnast’s immune system to fight off infections well.
+And is one main reason why small colds turn into greater illnesses.

-Obviously, there is a difference from catching a small cold and it going away in a few days to a week to when the sickness keeps reoccurring or getting re-infected.
-However, it is meet season and it would be unfortunate for the athlete to have to miss out on that because they are sick due to under fueling.
+Obviously, there is a difference between catching a small cold and it going away in a few days to when the sickness keeps reoccurring or getting re-infected.
+Yet, in meet season it would be unfortunate for the athlete to have to miss out on competing because they are sick due to under-fueling.
 Adequately fueling an athlete’s body is the NUMBER 1 WAY to protect their body.
-No matter the amount of fruit, vegetables, or superfoods the athlete intakes, ultimately correcting malnutrition is what will help them the most.
+No matter the amount of fruit, vegetables, or superfoods the athlete intakes is the answer.
+Ultimately, correcting malnutrition is what will help them the most.

 A classic symptom of RED-S is decreased endurance.
 This can look like the gymnast not being able to get through a floor routine due to sheer exhaustion.
 Of course the athlete is exhausted.
-Their body does not have the energy that it needs to complete a floor routine which could be the potential cause of our next symptom, which is increased injury.
-It is very common to see athletes with stress fractures and stress reactions throughout their body.
+Their body does not have the energy it needs to complete a floor routine.
+And this could be the potential cause of our next symptom, which is increased injury.
+It is very common to see athletes with stress fractures and stress reactions throughout their bodies.
 However, this symptom even applies to previous injuries not being able to heal properly or as quickly as they should.

 Decreased training response is another symptom that is similar to decreased endurance.
-It highlights that the reason that gymnasts have such a hard time getting their skills back once they hit puberty is because they are so under fueled.
+It highlights the reason that gymnasts have such a hard time getting their skills back once they hit puberty.
+It is because they are so under-fueled.
 A few other symptoms are:

-Again, all of these signs of RED-S are often seen as signals of the teenager angst phase, but in reality it could all be due to under fueling.
+Again, all of these signs of RED-S are often seen as signals of the teenager angst phase.
+But in reality, could all be due to under-fueling.

-Decreased muscle strength is another area that plummets when an athlete has RED-S. It makes it much harder to get skills back or to build strength, leading to many parents and coaches not understanding why their gymnast is not getting stronger when they are putting in the work.
-And yes, the athlete is putting in the work; however, not matter how much work they put into training, they are still not going to able to gain all that strength back due to her lack of proper nutrition.
+Decreased muscle strength is another area that plummets when an athlete has RED-S. It is much harder to get skills back or to build strength.
+Leading many parents and coaches to not understand why their gymnast is not getting stronger when they are putting in the work.
+And yes, the athlete is putting in the work.
+But no matter how much work they put into training, they are still not going to be able to gain all that strength back due to a lack of proper nutrition.